 • “[Option A] totally sounds like a bomb for bugs”

 In my last post, I mentioned that sometimes in logo tests it’s valuable to ask a blind question, without any background on your company.
-There are instances where this could also be useful with business names.
+There are instances where this could also be useful with business name tests, too.
 For instance, if the pollster above decided he wanted to name his product Frustules after all, a good question without context might be “What kind of product does the name Frustules sound like to you?”
 Still, more often than not, it makes sense to tell people what you do.

-3. Test pronounceability and misspellings
+3. Test business name pronounceability and misspellings

 Names whose pronunciations aren’t obvious aren’t necessarily bad.
 There’s a band whose name is !!! (pronounced chk-chk-chk) that has released seven albums.
 And ice cream brand Häagen-Dazs invented its name entirely to be “Danish-sounding,” even though true Danish never uses an umlaut (the accent over the a) and would never put the letters z and s next to each other.